Transitioning Your Cat To A Raw Food Diet

 The key to successfully transitioning to a new food for cats is to go very slowly.
 In most cases, start by mixing in a thumbnail size portion of Darwin’s with their current food – just enough to enable them to get used to the sight, smell and taste of the new food.

 Then, very gradually, increase the amount of Darwin’s, while proportionately decreasing the amount of their current canned or dry food.
-Continue this process for at least 3-4 weeks.
-Most will make the transition within this time but if your cat continues to show resistance to this unusual new food, just slow down the transition.
-It could take several months for some cats to make the full transition.
+Most will make the transition within around 10 days time, but don’t fret if this takes longer.

 Your patience and perseverance will be well worth the effort for the benefit it brings to your cat’s health!